What Are Moving Averages?

 Exponential vs. Simple Moving Average

 A closer look at the chart above, it is clear that the red 30 exponential moving average is closer to the price than the 30 simple moving average.
 For this reason, the 30EMA accurately represents the most recent price action on placing more emphasis on what is happening at a given time.

 Moving Average Lengths

-The common moving average length for both SMA and EMA are 10, 20, 50, and 200.
+The common moving average lengths for both SMA and EMA are 10, 20, 50, and 200.
 The lengths applied to a technical analysis chart depend on what a trader wants to achieve.
-A moving average with a short time frame such as 5 or 10 will always react faster to price changes than an MA with a long look back period such as 100 or 200.
+A moving average with a short time frame such as 5 or 10 will always react faster to price changes than an MA with a long lookback period such as 100 or 200.

-A 20-day Simple or Exponential Moving average would be of great benefit to a short-term trader as it would follow price closely, thus provide an accurate trend.
+A 20-day Simple or Exponential Moving Average would be of great benefit to a short-term trader as it would follow price closely, thus providing an accurate trend.
 A 100-day MA, on the other hand, would be more beneficial to a longer-term trader given the more data points taken into the computation.

 Moving Average Trading Strategies

-Moving averages have given rise to a number of trading strategies which depend how the indicators react to price changes on charts.
-The crossover strategy is one of the commonly used, as it allows traders to react appropriately when prices move up or below a given moving average.
+Moving averages have given rise to a number of trading strategies which depend on how the indicators react to price changes on charts.
+The crossover strategy is one of the most commonly used approaches, as it allows traders to react appropriately when prices move above or below a given moving average.

 In the crossover strategy, two types of moving averages with varying periods are generally used.
-For instance, when using a five and 15-period Moving Average, a potential breakout signal would occur whenever the five-period moving average crosses above the 15-period MA, indicating an uptrend.
+For instance, when using a five- and 15-period moving average, a potential breakout signal would occur whenever the five-period moving average crosses above the 15-period moving average, indicating an uptrend.

-Likewise, whenever a five period MA crosses below the 15-period MA, then this could be a signal for a breakdown signalling a downtrend is materializing.
+Likewise, whenever a five-period MA crosses below the 15-period MA, this could be a signal for a breakdown, signalling that a downtrend is materializing.